climateengine/requests-iap2/README.md

 This is in contrast to most other IAP authentication libraries which use **service account** credentials.

-Original inpiration came from https://github.com/kiwicom/requests-iap
+Original inspiration came from https://github.com/kiwicom/requests-iap

 ## Installation